Shaggy (musician): Personal life

 Burrell married his long-term partner Rebecca Packer in 2014 and together they have three daughters.
 Burrell has two sons from a previous relationship.
 His son Richard O'Neil Burrell is an American rapper known as Robb Banks.

 In 2022, he received an honorary Doctor of Fine Arts degree from Brown University.

 Philanthropy

 Shaggy started his philanthropy with a project called Shaggy and Friends, in 2016, donating more than US$1 million, to the Bustamante Children's Hospital in Jamaica.
 Along with financial assistance to the hospital, he has donated hospital equipment and machinery.
 He also did his first collaboration in the Caribbean called "Can't Let My Love Go", which he performed with the "Queen of Soca" Alison Hinds of Barbados.

 In May 2020, Shaggy performed a Billboard Live At-Home concert that raised funds for Direct Relief, entertaining fans while supporting COVID-19 relief efforts.

+In December 2025, Shaggy co-headlined a benefit concert to raise funds for Hurricane Melissa relief efforts in Jamaica.